SwissTPH/timci/README.md

 install.packages("tinytex")
 tinytex::install_tinytex()
 ```
-If LaTeX packages or styles are missing, they can be installed using the following commands:
+If specific LaTeX packages or styles are missing, they can be installed using the following commands:

 ```r
 tinytex::tlmgr_install("xcolor")